When and Why to Consider Mail-Order Prescriptions

 Some people prefer to talk to a pharmacist about their medications in person.
 This is not possible for mail-order prescriptions.

 Signing up for mail-order prescriptions can be complicated since you usually have to fill out a form.
 Your healthcare provider may not be familiar with your insurance company’s mail-order pharmacy.

 To set up mail-order prescriptions, visit your insurance company’s website.
 Here are the mail-order pharmacy websites for some common health insurers in the United States:

-If you use a different insurance company and don’t know if your insurance covers mail-order prescriptions, check its website or call the Members Services phone line.
+If you use a different insurance company and don’t know if your insurance covers mail-order prescriptions, check your insurer's website or call the Members Services phone line.
 You can find this website and phone number on your insurance member ID card.

 For more information about affordable medication, see these diaTribe articles:

 This article is part of a series on access that was made possible by support from AstraZeneca and Lilly Diabetes.
 The diaTribe Foundation retains strict editorial independence for all content.